karagenit/hn-reader/README.md

 Simple Hacker News Reader With Categories

 TODO
-- Support hiding stories (already read etc.)
 - Support export
 - Add about link
-- Run cache update async as goroutine
 - Cleanup frontend
+- Allow undo of hiding a story
+- After clicking a story and going back to this site, last clicked should be pinned to the top

 Run app with `go run .`